ryohei-1051/powershell-portfolio-lab/README.md

 - a dedicated `README.md` with instructions

 > Note: This repo uses placeholders such as `example.local` in templates for general use.
-> In my personal lab environment, I run these labs in the `ryohei.lab` domain.
+> In my personal lab environment, I run these labs in the `ryohei.azlab` domain.

 ---